 Mr. Briggs is a frequent speaker on governance, proxy and securities disclosure panels and is a member of the Society for Corporate Governance.

-- “Proxy Disclosure Effectiveness” chapter in A Practical Guide to SEC and Proxy Compensation Rules (co-author with Irving Gomez of Intel)
+- “Proxy Disclosure Effectiveness” chapter in A Practical Guide to SEC and Proxy Compensation Rules (co-author)

 - Board Communications and Proxy Disclosure Effectiveness for Small and Mid-Cap Companies, Society for Corporate Governance National Conference, San Diego (June 2019)